Briefing email overview

 - Documents related to today’s meetings that you might want to review beforehand.

 - Suggested focus time you can schedule to help get independent work done.

-Briefing is being released in phases with the first release made available only to Microsoft 365 Enterprise users with Exchange Online mailboxes in English.
+Briefing is available for Microsoft 365 Enterprise users with Exchange Online mailboxes that are in a supported language.

 Why am I getting this?